Hyle-org/devhub-hyle/docs/developers/general-doc/anatomy-smart-contracts.md

-# What does a smart contract look like?
+# Smart contracts on Hylé

 Hylé is a fully programmable blockchain that optimizes data storage by keeping only the essential information needed to validate smart contract proofs.
 This design ensures that Hylé smart contracts are lightweight and efficient.